Chymyst/chymyst-core/docs/chymyst02.md

 ```

 The blocking molecule `f` carries a value of type `Unit`; the reply value is of type `Int`.
-(These types can be arbitrary, just as for non-blocking molecules.)
+We can choose these types at will.

-The runtime engine treats an emission of a blocking molecule in a special way:
+Emission of a blocking molecule will be handled by the runtime engine in a special way:

-1. The emission call such as `f()` will insert a new copy of the `f()` molecule into the soup.
+1. The emission call, such as `f(x)`, will insert a new copy of the `f(x)` molecule into the soup.
-2. The emitting process, which can be in another reaction body or any other code, will be blocked until some reaction consumes the newly emitted copy of `f()`.
+2. The emitting process, which can be another reaction body or any other code, will be blocked at least until some reaction consumes the newly emitted copy of `f(x)`.
 3. Once such a reaction starts, this reaction's body can (and should) **reply to the blocking molecule**.
 Replying is a special operation that sends a **reply value** to the emitting process.
-4. The emitting process becomes unblocked after it receives the reply value.
-To the emitting process, the reply value appears to be the value returned by the function call `f()`.
+4. The emitting process becomes unblocked right after it receives the reply value.
+To the emitting process, the reply value appears to be the value returned by the function call `f(x)`.

 Sending a reply value is a special feature available only within reactions that consume blocking molecules.
 We call this feature the **reply action**.